 Reed, Timothy

-All majors are encouraged to study abroad in an approved program.
-Students who desire a study of foreign language in a literary framework that includes analysis, culture, and history should consider the standard Spanish major or self-designed majors either in French or in Classical Studies; this major is not available to majors in Spanish.
+Additional Criteria All majors are encouraged to study abroad in an approved program.
+Students who desire a study of foreign language in a literary framework that includes analysis, culture and history should consider the standard Spanish major or a self-designed major in French; such students should not pursue the Foreign Languages major.

 Career Tracks